presiyan21/-Netowrks-and-System-Security-Portfolio/NSS_09/README.md

 # LLM Security Testing Toolkit

-This project provides a practical, hands-on look at how large-language-model systems can be evaluated for security risks.
-It demonstrates real attack vectors—prompt injection, model extraction, poisoning simulations, and more—by running controlled experiments against local LLMs through Ollama.
-The toolkit generates clean reports so developers can quickly understand model behaviour and potential weaknesses.
+This project aims to explore how large-language-model systems can be implemented to asses security risks.
+Upon diving, we would explore attacks based on vectors prompt injection, model extraction, poisoning simulations, and plenty of others while running controlled experiments against local LLMs through Ollama.
+The toolkit has further developed reports tool, therefore making it interactive further implying developers can quickly understand model behaviour and potential weaknesses.

 ---